Building an online marketplace that will become a legend in your niche is a real challenge.

 - Their profitability significantly varies

-Let's say you build on-demand ingredient delivery marketplace.
+Let's say you build marketplace with an on-demand ingredient delivery.
 In this case, you can divide your customers into following segments:

 - Individual buyers